16 May 1977 (age 41)

 Emilíana Torrini released her international debut album, Love In The Time Of Science in November 1999.
 This trip-hop album was produced by Roland Orzabal of Tears for Fears.
 Four singles were issued: Dead Things, Baby Blue, To Be Free, and Unemployed in Summertime.

 Working with Dan Carey, her second major album release released in 2005, Fisherman's Woman, signified a departure from her earlier electronic roots to an acoustic-folk sound; applying the ethereal beauty of her voice in a much more intimate setting, reminiscent of the work of Nick Drake and fellow Icelanders múm.
 The singles Lifesaver, Sunnyroad, and Heartstopper supported the album.

 Her third album, Me and Armini was released on 8 September 2008, to generally good reviews.
 The album was promoted by three singles: Me and Armini, Big Jumps, and Jungle Drum.
-The single Jungle Drum became Emilíana’s most successful song, reaching #1 on Iceland, Austria, Belgium, Germany, #5 on Finland, and #11 on Switzerland.
+The single Jungle Drum became Emilíana's most successful song, reaching #1 in Iceland, Austria, Belgium, Germany, #5 on Finland, and #11 in Switzerland.

 Her fourth international studio album, Tookah was released in 2013.

 The album is described as "…his first non sample-based album, with all the instruments and effects being manipulated by him and him alone) and lyricist (a collaboration with Icelandic vocalist Emilíana Torrini, who somehow makes this sometimes stark, often celestial-sounding record even more chilling with her captivating performances on tracks like "Collapser" and "Adrift") — is able to transport listeners to the depths of space, or wherever their imagination wills them, with ease."